Carlos Luis de Borbón

-Carlos Luis Maria de Borbón (31 January 1818 – 13 January 1861) was the Carlist claimant to the throne of Spain under the name Carlos VI after his father's renunciation in 1845.
+Carlos Luis María de Borbón (31 January 1818 – 13 January 1861) was the Carlist claimant to the throne of Spain under the name Carlos VI after his father's renunciation in 1845.
 He used the title Conde de Montemolín (Count of Montemolín).

 Biography

 Carlos Luis was born at the Royal Palace of Madrid, the elder son of Infante Carlos María Isidro of Spain and of his first wife, Infanta Maria Francisca of Portugal.
 His godparents were his uncle and aunt Ferdinand VII of Spain and his second wife Maria Isabel of Braganza.
 Carlos Luis spent his youth in exile in Portugal and Great Britain.
 During the First Carlist War, he accompanied his father on the northern front.
 At the end of the war, both settled in France.

 When his father renounced his succession rights on 18 May 1845, Carlos Luis became the Carlist claimant.
 An attempt was made to arrange a marriage between him and his first cousin Isabella II of Spain which would end the Carlist conflict.
 In these negotiations Carlos insisted that he be recognised as full king and not merely as king consort as suggested by Jaime Balmes.
 In October 1846 Isabella married another cousin Francisco de Asís, Duke of Cádiz.

-In December 1846 Carlos Luis published a manifesto in which he called for armed struggle.
+In December 1846, Carlos Luis published a manifesto in which he called for armed struggle.
 He settled in London and shortly after the Second Carlist War (1847–49) began.
 In April 1847 he tried to enter Spain, but was stopped at the French border and returned to London.
 The Minister Plenipotentiary of the United States in Madrid, through Antonio de Arjona and José María de Areizaga, informed Carlos Luis that the United States government would provide financial support for his restoration on condition that he agree to handing over the island of Cuba to the United States when restored.
 Carlos Luis replied that he preferred to always live in exile rather than attack the integrity of Spain.

-On 10 July 1850, Carlos Luis married his first cousin Princess Maria Carolina of Bourbon-Two Sicilies, fifth daughter of Francis I of the Two Sicilies and his second wife Maria Isabella of Spain.
+He was briefly engaged in 1848 to Adeline de Horsey before marrying on 10 July 1850, his first cousin Princess Maria Carolina of Bourbon-Two Sicilies, fifth daughter of Francis I of the Two Sicilies and his second wife Maria Isabella of Spain.
 They had no children.

-In 1855 Carlos Luis maintained contacts with his cousin Francisco de Asís to reach a reconciliation between the two Bourbon branches.
+In 1855, Carlos Luis maintained contacts with his cousin Francisco de Asís to reach a reconciliation between the two Bourbon branches.
 This failed and in May a small Carlist insurrection took place in Spain.